 1Note: 665 composites have no gold values assigned to them; these were not used during grade interpolation.
+2Note: 1,155 composites have no silver values assigned to them; these were not used during grade interpolation.

 Spatial continuity of gold and silver was evaluated with correlograms developed using SAGE 2001 version 1.08.
 The correlogram measures the correlation between data values as a function of their separation distance and direction.
-The distance at which the correlogram is close to zero is called the -range of correlation" or simply the range.
-The range of the correlogram corresponds roughly to the more qualitative notion of the -ange of influence" of a sample or composite.
+The distance at which the correlogram is close to zero is called the "range of correlation" or simply the range.
+The range of the correlogram corresponds roughly to the more qualitative notion of the "range of influence" of a sample or composite.